Internet of Things: new growth opportunities for enterprises

 It requires not only experienced partners but also, equally important, a suitable infrastructure in the form of a high-performance IoT platform such as Deutsche Telekom's Multi IoT Service Platform (MISP).
 This combines all the benefits of the best Internet of Things (IoT) platform providers under one roof.
 Each customer is provided with the platform that best suits his own IoT project.
 This kind of MISP ensures that the selected IoT applications and M2M products and solutions offer the best possible support for the current or planned business model.
 It also enables IoT devices to provide one-stop and end-to-end multi-vendor services.

-With the definitiv-Box, start-up definitiv SE developed a mobile refrigeration system for patients whose medication must be kept cool at all times.
+With the Definitiv-Box, start-up Definitiv SE developed a mobile refrigeration system for patients whose medication must be kept cool at all times.
 Deutsche Telekom provides the M2M cards for communicating with the Internet of Things.
-A Video with five questions for Klaus Zimmer from definitiv SE.

 Numerous Internet of Things application scenarios are based on this approach.
 For example, monitoring and tracking can be used for the early detection of possible problems with goods in transit, refrigeration systems and machine components.
 Mobile Assets Management uses software to monitor, navigate and coordinate the movements of agricultural machinery, forklifts, excavators and many other mobile objects.
 Predictive Maintenance Solutions on the other hand rely on hundreds of sensors to continuously determine the condition of equipment such as trains or production machinery.
 And an intelligent IoT-based logistics and fleet management system enables its users to optimize truck capacity utilization, fuel consumption, and much more.